HackerYou/HYFallBootcamp2014/4-Wordpress/Week 8/Day 3/custom_taxonomies.md

 1. Create the taxonomies by using the same plugins that we used to create custom post types and fields.
 2. You'll want to pay attention to a few settings, like which post type you want it attached to, and whether the taxonomy is hierarchical or not.

-## A couple of things you can do with taxonomies
+## A couple of the many things you can do with taxonomies

 #### 1. Adding the terms for a particular post (which is just like adding the tags or categories associated with a particular post):